 From 1859 to 1902, parliamentary papers were included in two separate publications:

 Register of Tabled Papers (1890-1995)

-More recently, you may find parliamentary papers are available online by searching the tabled papers.
+More recently, parliamentary papers are published online and can be found by searching the tabled papers.

 From 1901 onwards, papers are published in Papers presented to Parliament and ordered to be printed.

 A number of indexes have been issued, including the First Consolidated Index to the Papers Presented to Parliament 1901–1949.
 Later indexes were produced annually and at 10-yearly intervals.